Entanglement negativity, Holography and Black holes: Entanglement entropy and entanglement negativity in

-Here $c_{1/2}$ and $c_1$ are constants whose values may be set to unity by choosing a proper normalization for the two-point function of the twist operators (See Appendix for details of the above computations).
-The function $f(x)$ where $x=e^{-2\pi \ell/\beta}$ is a non universal part which remains undetermined in a $CFT_{1+1}$ and depends on the full operator content of the theory.
+Here $c_{1/2}$ and $c_1$ are the normalization constants for the two-point twist correlators (See Appendix for details of the above computations).
+The function $f(x)$ where $x=e^{-2\pi \ell/\beta}$ and the constants are non universal and depend on the full operator content of the theory.
 For brevity the above eq.(\ref {ENCFTfiniteI}) may be re-expressed as